 In English law, title to property must belong to, or ‘vest in’, an identifiable person or body.
 No property or goods are permitted to be ‘ownerless’.
 If legal ownership cannot be established by anyone else, it falls to the Crown to deal with the assets concerned.
 Such property or goods are known as ‘bona vacantia‘.

 In most of England and Wales, the Treasury Solicitor handles such cases on behalf of the Crown.
 In the County Palatine however, title vests in The King in Right of His Duchy of Lancaster and is dealt with by the Solicitor for the Affairs of the Duchy of Lancaster.

-The Solicitor for the Affairs of the Duchy of Lancaster deals with cases of intestacy when no beneficiary entitled at law to claim an estate can be found, or on dissolution of a company which still owns assets.
-Such cases are administered by the Solicitor in accordance with the Administration of Estates Act 1925, the Companies Act 1985 and other relevant legislation.
-The procedures are substantially the same as those followed by the Treasury Solicitor elsewhere in England and Wales www.bonavacantia.gov.uk.
+Such instances include cases of intestacy where no beneficiary entitled under the law to claim an estate can be found and on dissolution of a company which still owns assets.
+These are administered by the Solicitor in accordance with the Administration of Estates Act 1925, the Companies Act 1985 and other relevant legislation.
+The procedures are substantially the same as those followed by the Treasury Solicitor elsewhere in England and Wales: www.bonavacantia.gov.uk.

 While intestate estates and the assets of dissolved companies become the property of The King in Right of His Duchy, discretionary payments may be made to those who might reasonably have expected to benefit on a deceased’s death, and in the case of dissolved companies, to those who could have claimed ownership had the company not been dissolved.
 Again, the procedures followed are substantially the same as those followed by the Treasury Solicitor and, in a similar manner to the Treasury Solicitor, the Duchy maintains a “late claims fund” to deal with the claims of kin coming forward following the completion of the administration of an estate.